EdwinP503/edwin-fullstack-portfolio/README.md

 __Testing__
 - Jest: Automated testing for the backend logic.
+  No sensitive data (e.g., API keys or MongoDB credentials) is exposed or required during testing.

 __Cloud Services__
 - AWS Lambda: Executes the contact form logic without the need for a server.